 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 40% and a mean fat level of 28%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a canned product containing a substantial amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a canned product containing a notable amount of meat.

-ZiwiPeak Daily Dog is a meat-based canned product using a substantial amount of lamb, venison and rabbit as its main sources of animal protein, thus earning the brand 5 stars.
+ZiwiPeak Daily Dog Cuisine is a meat-based grain-free wet product using a notable amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.